A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Integral model

-This means $\tilde{P}$ can be described by an element of the double coset By comparing with the presheaf of the Witt vector affine Grassmannian $\Gr_{G_{\Z_p}}^W$ (\cite[20.3.3]{Berkeley}), the above set (in fact its \'etale sheafification on $\Spec(R)$, which doesn't change its value) measures $R$-points of $\Gr_{G_{\Z_p}}^W$ that don't come from $R^\circ$-points.
-But given any $R$-point of $\Gr_{G_{\Z_p}}^W$, its restriction to $C_i$ extends uniquely to an $\CO_{C_i}$-point, since $\Gr_{G_{\Z_p}}^W$ is ind-proper (see \cite[1.5.2]{Zhu}).
-The collection of these defines uniquely a $\Spec(R^\circ)$-point of $\Gr_{G_{\Z_p}}^W$ as below: assume the original $R$-point lies in some proper subscheme $X$.
+Hence $\tilde{P}$ can be described by an element of the double coset By comparing with the presheaf of the Witt vector affine Grassmannian $\Gr_{G_{\Z_p}}^W$ (\cite[Definition 20.3.3]{Berkeley}), the above set (in fact its \'etale sheafification on $\Spec(R)$, which has the same value) measures $R$-points of $\Gr_{G_{\Z_p}}^W$ that do not come from $R^\circ$-points.
+But given any $R$-point of $\Gr_{G_{\Z_p}}^W$, its restriction to $C_i$ extends uniquely to an $\CO_{C_i}$-point, since $\Gr_{G_{\Z_p}}^W$ is ind-proper (see \cite[Theorem 1.4]{Zhu}).
+These $\CO_{C_i}$-points in turn define a unique $\Spec(R^\circ)$-point of $\Gr_{G_{\Z_p}}^W$ as below: assume the original $R$-point lies in some proper subscheme $X$.
 Take a finite affine open cover $\{X_j\}$, $j=1,\dots,n$ of $X$.
 We obtain a finite partition

 of the index set $I$, where $i\in I_j$ if the image of $\Spec(\CO_{C_i})$ lies in $X_j$.
 Define $R^\circ_j:=\prod_{i\in I_j}\CO_{C_i}$.
 Since $X_j$ is affine, the collection of maps $\Spec(\CO_{C_i})\rightarrow X_j$, $i\in I_j$ determines a unique map